-Board of Directors (Board) Shariah Committee (SC) The ultimate governing body, responsible for overall risk Responsible for providing objective and sound advise to oversight and setting the appropriate governance structure the Bank to ensure that its aims, operations, business and and risk appetite. affairs and activities are compliance with Shariah.
+Board of Direct tors (Board) Shariah Committee (SC) Responsible for providing objective and sound advise to the Bank to ensure that its aims, operations, business and affairs and activities are compliance with Shariah.

 Board Committee Board Risk Committee (BRC) Board Credit Committee (BCC) Responsible for reviewing the risk management framework, key risk policies, and risk appetite for Board approval, as well as reviewing the risk reports and assessment which have been deliberated at Management Risk and Compliance Committee (MRCC), Assets and Liabilities Committee (ALCO) and Information Technology Steering Committee (ITSC).
 Responsible for recommending for Board's approval or endorsing for the credit related proposals which have been recommended by the Management Credit Committee (MCC).